ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 The simplified pathways can be summarised as:

 1. Referral
-2. Outpatient appointment which on teh initial appointment normally includes work up.
+2. Outpatient appointment which on the initial appointment normally includes work up.
 (a) Refusal is a potential outcome of the outpatient appointment (b) Recommendation to consider for listing
 3. Listing discussion